Event & Wedding Photography

 For an image to mean something, I feel the photograph must come to me as a gift.
 If I go out with a camera trying to take a great photo to impress people, the photo eludes me.
 My ego gets in the way.
 If rather than forcing myself on the world, I look instead to what the world would give me, then at times a bit of light, a shadow, a colour, or a gesture appears, surprises me, delights me.

 Shooting never ceases to engage me.
 It remains bigger than I am, more than who I am.
 I work hard at its study, pouring over images of great photographers, learning new skills, and exploring other ways of seeing.
 I prepare myself as best I can, to be ready in mind and spirit to press the shutter when a bit of the world presents itself.
 I am continually humbled by the work.

 Photography for me is about seeing and listening.
 Certainly that's true for my fine prints and photographic essays, but equally for weddings and events.
-They too are better images when they are not about me, but what is shown me in the moment.
+They too are better images when they are not about me, but what reveals itself in the moment.

 Photography for me is rooted in the exploration of the human condition.
-My photographic work, above all, tries to honour that human condition, the fears as well as hope, fear and hope within me and the world I live in.
+My photographic work, above all, tries to honour that human condition, the beauty that is the human condition, all its ambiguities, uncertainties, disillusions and allusions, fears and wonder..

-I am grateful to be here, with a camera, a witness, in a moment of recognition, of belonging to the world.
+I am grateful to be here, with a camera, a witness, in a moment of recognition, of belonging to the human condition, to this world, all of it.
 In its time, the world gives me its gift, an image, a bit of life to fall in love with.